 - Sales Performance

-If you have noticed on the WooCommerce checkout process there are few steps, first is to add the product in cart and to click proceed to checkout, second, it comes to the billing address section and finally, it comes the proceed to payment.
+If you have noticed on the WooCommerce checkout process there are few steps, first is to add the product to the cart and to click proceed to checkout, second, it comes to the billing address section and finally, it comes the proceed to payment.
 Google Analytics will track everything and will tell you how many users successfully added products into their carts and how many customers added the billing address, and how many completed the payment process.

 Product performance is another useful feature of Google Analytics.
 Inside the product performance, you track your product performance based upon total revenue, the total number of refunds, buy to detail rate.
 Furthermore, you can check the performance of a specific product category and a specific product brand.

 Inside the Sales performance, you can track all the transactions made by your customers in your store.
 Furthermore, you can check other details about tax, shipping refund, and coupons.
 It can help you to make your balance sheet.

 How To Setup The WooCommerce Google Analytics Tracking Inside WordPress Dashboard?